-Access your firm’s casefile data via Cases on the main-menu.
-Navigate to cases to access your firm’s case list, create a new case, or view an existing case.
+Access your firm’s casefile data via Cases on the main navigation bar.
+Through Cases, you can access your firm’s case list, create a new case, or view an existing case.
 Additionally, access recent cases in the Cases dropdown menu.

-To create a new case for your firm, navigate to Cases > New Case on the main menu.
+To create a new case for your firm, click Cases > New Case on the main navigation bar.
 Alternatively, you can also click on the New Case button from Browse Cases.

 Upon clicking, the Add New Case view will appear.

-The fields displayed are dependant on the Case Type chosen.
+The fields displayed are dependent on the Case Type chosen.
 See documentation on Adding a New Case for more details.

 Generally, anytime you would like to navigate to a case, navigate to Browse Cases to filter for the desired case.
 To enter the case, simply click on the case row.